 This document is an overview and FAQ of Advanced Queries or Groupings in Audience Selector.

-Advanced Queries in Audience Selector allow for you to have more control over your audiences and create more complex audiences.
-Advanced queries allow for you to group different fields or parameters together so you can dictate the order in which the query runs.
-This functions similar to parenthesis by giving you control over the ‘order of operation’ of the query.
+Advanced Queries in Audience Builder allow for you to have more control over your audiences and create more complex audiences.
+Grouping fields together dictates the "order of operation" of the query, giving you more control of how Ascent360 interprets an Audience query.

-Advanced Queries are defaulted to off for all users.
-If you open an Audience that is already using Advanced Queries the function will be toggled on and cannot be turned off for that Audience.
+By default, Advanced Queries are off for all users.
+If you open a Saved Audience that is already using Advanced Queries the function will be toggled on and cannot be turned off for that Audience.

 Once you group the fields, they will be surrounded by a box indicating they are grouped together.

-You can remove the grouping by clicking the ‘x’ between the grouped fields.
+You can remove the grouping by clicking the x icon between the grouped fields.

 There is no limit to how many items can be groups together at a single level.

-In the example below, the query would run in essentially three steps:
+In the example below, the query would run in three steps:

-- Look for customers that met the Email Send Date criteria OR the Last Interaction Date criteria
+- First, look for customers that met the Email Send Date criteria OR the Last Interaction Date criteria

-- From that audience identified in 1 it would then remove customers that met the Transaction criteria
+- Next, use the audience identified in Step 1 and remove customers that met the Transaction criteria

-- Now the query would look for customers in the audience that meet the gender criteria and keep only those customers for the final audience
+- Finally, the query would look for customers in the audience that meet the gender criteria and keep only those customers for the final audience

-Yes, there is no limit to the number of groupings you can create in a single email.
+There is no limit to the number of unique groupings in an Audience.

-- Find customers that meet the Email Name or Email Open Date criteria
+- First, look for customers that meet the Email Name or Email Open Date criteria

-- The add the Transaction date criteria to the audience from 1
+- Then, suppress the Transaction date criteria to the audience from Step 1

-- Identify customers that meet the Gender and Product criteria (now you essentially have unique audiences on the back end)
+- Identify customers that meet the Gender OR Product criteria

-- This step compares the audience from 1 & 2 to the audience from 3 to generate your final audience
+- Finally, compare the resulting audiences from 1 & 2 to the audience from 3 to generate your final audience